AcidJunkie303/TSqlScriptAnalyzer/README.md

 - Queries that use "TOP" should have an "ORDER BY"
 - sp_executeSql can be used with parameters, so check for it -> improvement
 - invoked stored procedure or function not found
+- ToDo, not yet finished, open point finder.
+Tags (only opening -> capture until end of line, or open and closing tag can be configured)

 ### Other